MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-as-an-integrated-app.md

 ---
-title: Install Sales app in Outlook
+title: Install the Sales app in Outlook
 description: Learn how to install, manage, and update the Sales app in Microsoft 365 with this comprehensive guide. ms.date: 11/20/2025 ms.topic: install-set-up-deploy